gregoryfoo95/Eeveelution/README.md

 # **Game Background**

 The 2048 is a single-player sliding tile puzzle game that was previously developed by Italian Web Developer Gabriele Cirulli and published on GitHub.
-Likewise, as a budding software developer, I have a strong desire to create a game that I can call my own.
+Likewise, as a budding software developer currently undergoing the Software Engineering Immersive course at General Assembly, I have a strong desire to create a game that I can call my own.
 This game was originally developed in Javascript and CSS over a weekend and it is the exact same scenario for myself personally.
 How apt can that be!

 # **Project Description**
 The objective of the game is to slide tiles on a grid to merge them together to achieve the ultimate goal of the cutest Eevee evolution form.